7 Reasons to Refinance Your Home Today

 The week of March 5, mortgage interest rates dropped to an all-time record low of 3.29% for a 30-year fixed-rate mortgage (30-Yr FRM).
 It is the lowest rate on record since Freddie Mac began tracking mortgage rates in 1971.

 As you might expect, many homeowners rushed to capitalize on the low rates by refinancing.
-In response, mortgage companies have temporarily increased rates in order to give themselves time to work through the backlog of refinance applications.
+In response, mortgage companies have temporarily increased rates in order to give themselves time to work through the backlog of refinancing applications.
 Still, rates remain very low, at 3.65% for a 30-Yr FRM, well below the 4.25% average rate for 2019.

 As mortgage companies work through the backlog, rates are expected to drop back down to record or near-record lows in the low 3% to high 2% range.

-Those wishing take advantage of the market’s very low rates should apply now to avoid having to wait too long for their refinance application to be processed.
+Those wishing to take advantage of the market’s very low rates should apply now to avoid having to wait too long for their refinance application to be processed.
 Refinancing can reduce your mortgage rate by as much as 1-2%, decrease the size of your monthly payments, and increase your equity in your home.

 As Julia Carlson, founder and CEO of Financial Freedom Wealth Management Group, advises, “This is the time to refinance.”